mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 MongoDB, the most widely-adopted NoSQL database, [recently raised](http://www.crunchbase.com/funding-round/5576d45dd1a3b6f606ba5c478660a4e3) $150 million dollars on a **$1,200,000,000** dollar valuation.

-Yes, that's more than a billion dollars for an "boring" database company built around pure open source software!
+Yes, that's more than a billion dollars for a "boring" database company built around pure open source software!

 What you probably *haven't* heard, what's been *lost* in all the hype, is that NoSQL's unprecedented growth has very little to do with "big data" or "SQL"!